Ölürüm Sana (album): Background

 Tarkan released his first album, Yine Sensiz, under the İstanbul Plak label on 26 December 1992.
 He achieved a strong debut with his single "Kıl Oldum", as well as tracks like "Kimdi?" and "Vazgeçemem".
 He gained national recognition through his concerts and radio and television appearances.
 On 17 May 1994, he released his second album, Aacayipsin, which featured a large ensemble.
 Unlike his first album, this album achieved a major breakthrough with the lead single, "Hepsi Senin mi?", with lyrics by Sezen Aksu.
 Tarkan transformed his style and image with this album, reaching number one on the charts with the singles "Unutmamalı", "Gül Döktüm Yollarına", "Kış Güneşi", and "Dön Bebeğim".
 While his first album was released only in Turkey, his second album was also released in European and Asian countries.
 With the album, Tarkan performed in stadium concerts across Turkey and around the world.
 He won the Best Pop Male and Best of '94 awards at the Kral TV Video Music Awards, becoming the most successful pop music artist of the year.
 In November 1995, he began work on his third solo album at İmaj Studios, while continuing to give concerts.
 On 23 February 1998, at the 4th Kral TV Video Music Awards, Tarkan won the Best Pop Music Male Artist award.
 He also received the award for the best-selling album of the year.
-1998 yılının başlarında askerlik ile ilgili sorunları medyada yer almaya başladı.

 On 22 May 1998, his duet with Müzeyyen Senar on the song "Benzemez Kimse Sana" from her album Müzeyyen Senar ile Bir Ömre Bedel was released.
 The album, which received great acclaim, featured artists such as Sezen Aksu, Şebnem Ferah, Ajda Pekkan, Fatih Erkoç, Levent Yüksel, Kubat, Feraye, Nilüfer, and Nükhet Duru.
 Due to the constant news about his military service in the media at that time, he joined the military in 2000 as part of paid military service.
 Before his military service, he performed at a charity concert for the earthquake victims of the 1999 İzmit earthquake.